 Necrotising infections frequently resemble cellulitis or an abscess initially, but progress to discolouration (blue to black), foul-smelling discharge, and/or numbness.
 If the affected area is internal, symptoms may include confusion, fever, gas in the tissues under the skin, low blood pressure and persistent or severe pain.

-Early signs of gangrene should result in urgent investigation:
+The early signs of gangrene that should result in an urgent investigation are:

 Less specific signs that should increase clinical suspicion of necrotising infection include: